 - RONA Home and Garden Grandview Store (2727 East 12th Avenue - overflow parking lot south of 12th Avenue)

-For drop-off fees of $1 - $2, you can drop off your tinsel-free Christmas tree at these location:
+You can drop off your tinsel-free Christmas trees at these locations, for a fee:

 Vancouver households have a few options for curbside pick-up: If you are a curbside yard debris subscriber, you can cut down your tree (with all non-organic components removed) and fit it into your yard debris cart for free pick-up.
 If you have only garbage pick-up, your tree can be removed curbside for the cost of an additional garbage pick-up ($3.50 - $7.08, depending on your location).